joaquin-villar/watsonx-langflow-agent/README.md

 ## 🎯 Goal of the workshop
 Learn how to build a powerful, intelligent customer support agent using **DataStax Langflow**.
 You’ll start by creating a simple chatbot with **watsonx.ai** (IBM's generative AI platform), then enrich it with retrieval-augmented generation (RAG) by connecting it to your own FAQ knowledge base using **DataStax Astra DB**.
 Finally, you’ll add tools such as order lookups, product info access, calculators, and web tools to make your agent truly agentic—capable of reasoning, taking actions, and handling real-world customer support scenarios.

-By the end of this workshop, you’ll have a fully functional AI agent that can:
+Our fully functional Customer Support Agent will be able to:
 - Answer FAQs (unstructured documents) using vector-based document search
 - Retrieve live order and product details from structured data
-- Combine tools (like calculators and lookups) to generate multi-step responses
+- Combine tools (like calculators and structure data lookups) to generate multi-step responses
 - Adapt dynamically to user intent—just like a real support agent would

+By the end of the workshop you've learned:
+1. How to use **Astra DB** to store **structured and unstructured data**
+2. How to leverage the **Vectorize** functionality in Astra DB to transparantly **create Vector Embeddings**
+3. How to use **watsonx.ai** to use foundational models (LLMs)
+4. How to use **Langflow** to create **intelligent agents** utilizing multiple tools
+5. How to utilise the Customer Support Agent flow in a **customer facing app**
+6. How to publish the Customer Support agent as an **MCP server** and us it in Claude desktop

 ## 🛠️ Prerequisites
 This workshop assumes you have access to: